awsdocs/amazon-s3-userguide/doc_source/acl_overview.md

 We highly recommend that you never grant the **All Users group** `WRITE`, `WRITE_ACP`, or `FULL_CONTROL` permissions\.
 For example, `WRITE` permissions allow anyone to store objects in your bucket, for which you are billed\.
 It also allows others to delete objects that you might want to keep\.
 For more details about these permissions, see the following section [What permissions can I grant?](#permissions)\.
 + ****Log Delivery group**** – Represented by `http://acs.amazonaws.com/groups/s3/LogDelivery`\.

-  WRITE permission on a bucket enables this group to write server access logs \(see [Logging requests with server access logging](ServerLogs.md)\) to the bucket\.
+  WRITE permission on a bucket enables this group to write server access logs \(see [Logging requests using server access logging](ServerLogs.md)\) to the bucket\.

 **Note**
 When using ACLs, a grantee can be an AWS account or one of the predefined Amazon S3 groups\.
 However, the grantee cannot be an IAM user\.
 For more information about AWS users and permissions within IAM, go to [Using AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.